 Tugril Baig, the founder of the Seljuk dynasty, made Esfahan the capital of his domain and his grandson Malik Shah was the ruler of that city from 1073.
 An invitation was invited to Khayyam to Malik-Shah and his Wazir Nizam al-Mulk asked Khayyam to go to Isfahan to establish an observatory there.
 Other prominent astronomers were also brought to the Observatory in Isfahan and for 18 years Khayyam led the scientists and produced excellent quality work.

-It was a period of peace, during which the political situation gave Khayyam the opportunity to fully devote himself to the work of his scholars.
+It was a period of peace, during which the political situation allowed Khayyam to fully devote himself to the work of his scholars.

 The Moving Finger writes, and, having writ,

 Moves on: nor all thy Piety nor Wit

 Shall lure it back to cancel half a Line,

 Nor all thy Tears wash out a Word of it.

 Outside the world of mathematics, Omar Khayyam was known as the result of the popular translation of Edward FitzGerald, in 1859, about 600 short four-row poems of Rubaiyat.

 Khayyam’s fame as a poet has caused forgot some of his scientific achievements, which were very important.
 Verses of verses used in Rubaiyat were present in Persian literature before Khayyam, and only 120 verses can be attributed to them with certainty.
 Of all verses, the best known is the following